 Pipelines are designed for low-code and pro-code teams alike, making them ideal for organizations deploying Power Apps, Power Automate flows, Dataverse components, and Copilot Studio pipelines.

-- Inconsistent Copilot behavior across environments
+- Inconsistent solution behavior across environments

 - Manual deployment errors